-- Team Leader has maneuver team get on line, they begin advancing.
+- Team Leader has the maneuver team get on line, they begin advancing.
 Concurrently, the team leader will call out to the suppression team to shift their fire away from the maneuver team.

 - Maneuver Team assaults through the enemy, ventilates enemy, kicks weapons away, pushes through.

-- Suppression Team ceases firing as Maneuver Team assaults through, once Maneuver Team clears a predesignated point, Suppression Team will pick up and assault through same area at a perpendicular angle.
+- Suppression Team ceases firing as Maneuver Team assaults through, once Maneuver Team clears a predesignated point, Suppression Team will pick up and assault through the same area at a perpendicular angle.

-- Fireteam egresses from area.
+- Fireteam egresses from the area.

 That’s basically it on the attack.
 It can be scaled up to squad or platoon, but more often than not you either won’t have those numbers, or you have enough experience to transcend this series.